berrysauce/ingredients/README.md

 <br>

-## 📄 License
+## License

 ```
-Ingredients — Website Technology Scanner
+Ingredients — A Website Technology Scanner

 Copyright (C) 2023 Paul Haedrich (berrysauce)

 This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU Affero General Public License as published
+it under the terms of the GNU General Public License as published by
-by the Free Software Foundation, either version 3 of the License, or
+the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
-GNU Affero General Public License for more details.
+GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License
+You should have received a copy of the GNU General Public License
 along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see https://www.gnu.org/licenses/.
 ```